modernwarfareuplink/fyleBanksApi/README.md

 A simple web application to fetch bank details based on ifsc code, and branches of a bank in a city

+## View Application online

+You can have a look at this application hosted on heroku [here](https://fierce-reaches-85054.herokuapp.com/)

 ## Running Locally

 Make sure you have Python 3.6.6 [installed locally](http://install.python-guide.org).
 Postgresql and git should also be installed locally.

 Before checking the API, please make a database named "fyledb" in postgres and import the dump data available at the [repository](https://github.com/snarayanank2/indian_banks)

+Update the details of postgres db in settings.py file within gettingstarted folder

 ```sh
 $ git clone https://github.com/modernwarfareuplink/fyleBanksApi.git